Video Editing Software

 Windows Movie Maker

-This simple application has the advantage of being installed by default on most Windows PCs.
-It is actually a good way to experiment with video editing and learn the basic concepts.
-Be warned though, this is a very limited program and is only useful for absolute beginners.
-You can't produce serious videos with Movie Maker.
+Before Windows 7, Windows Movie Maker had the advantage of being installed by default on most Windows PCs.
+Despite being a very limited program, it was a good way to experiment with video editing and learn the basic concepts.

 Apple